Grooming: Frequently Asked Questions

 What Is The Best Time Of Day To Groom?

 The best time to groom Meissner’s trails is early in the morning.
 Our groomers begin work late at night and work until the early morning.
-When the temperature fluctuates significantly above and below freezing, it can be beneficial to groom in the late afternoon when the snow is somewhat melted to let the trail “set up” overnight.
-When this is done, early morning skiers will experience icy corduroy, but as it warms the trails become nice.
-If someone skis on those trails just after they have been groomed in the late afternoon, this destroys the corduroy and leaves frozen ski tracks in the snow for the next morning, which results in grumpy early morning skiers and dangerous conditions.
+When the temperature fluctuates significantly above and below freezing, some Nordic ski areas will groom in the late afternoon when the snow is somewhat melted to let the trail “set up” overnight.
+When this is done, early morning skiers will experience icy corduroy and classic tracks, but as it warms the trails become nice.
+However, if someone skis on those trails just after they have been groomed in the late afternoon, this destroys the corduroy and leaves frozen ski tracks in the snow for the next morning, which results in grumpy early morning skiers and dangerous conditions.
 We have considered grooming in the late afternoon but have decided not to because of the number of trail users at that time and the possibility of dangerous conditions the following day.